danilocurvelo/imd0030-20242/projects/priority-queues.md

 ## Priority queue interface

-The `MinPQ` interface represents a priority queue that affords access to minimum-priority items.
-Priority values are extrinsic to each item: rather than relying on a `compareTo` method, priority values are specified as arguments to the `add` and `changePriority` methods.
+The `MinPQ` interface represents a priority queue that affords access to minimum-priority elements.
+Priority values are extrinsic to each element: rather than relying on a `compareTo` method, priority values are specified as arguments to the `add` and `changePriority` methods.

-`void add(T item, double priority)`
+`void add(T element, double priority)`
-: Adds an item with the given priority value if the item is not already in this priority queue.
+: Adds an element with the given priority value if the element is not already in this priority queue.

-`boolean contains(T item)`
+`boolean contains(T element)`
-: Returns true if the given item is in this priority queue.
+: Returns true if the given element is in this priority queue.

 `T peekMin()`
-: Returns the item with the minimum priority value.
+: Returns the element with the minimum priority value.

 `T removeMin()`
-: Returns and removes an item with the minimum priority value.
+: Returns and removes an element with the minimum priority value.

-`void changePriority(T item, double priority)`
+`void changePriority(T element, double priority)`
-: Updates the given item's associated priority value.
+: Updates the given element's associated priority value.

 `int size()`
-: Returns the number of items in this priority queue.
+: Returns the number of elements in this priority queue.

 `boolean isEmpty()`
-: Returns true if this priority queue contains no items.
+: Returns true if this priority queue contains no elements.
 This is a **default method** that works by calling the `size` method, so implementations do not need to define it.

 {: .hint }
-A `MinPQ` cannot contain duplicate items.
-However, different items can have the same priority value. `peekMin` and `removeMin` may return any item with the minimum priority value.
+A `MinPQ` cannot contain duplicate elements.
+However, different elements can have the same priority value. `peekMin` and `removeMin` may return any element with the minimum priority value.

 Here's a small example showing how to use the `MinPQ` interface with the `DoubleMapMinPQ` class included in the project.
 Try it out for yourself by creating a new class in IntelliJ with the following code in the `main` method.